Home » Home and Garden » Boiled Linseed Oil: For Wood and Metal

 How to Apply Boiled Linseed Oil

 Boiled linseed oil is applied with a rag, or a similar buffering cloth.
 This is dipped into the linseed oil and rubbed into the wood – straight up and down the grain, or in slow buffering circles.
-Gloves should be worn at all time during the handling and application process of linseed oils.
+Gloves should be worn at all times during the handling and application process of linseed oils.

 Remember, as discussed earlier, to apply thin layers and not at any point by pouring the boiled linseed oil onto a surface.

 Where possible, as with all paints and wood finishes sold at Rawlins Paints, it is best to test boiled linseed oil on a small area first, before applying full coverage.
-It may take between 24-72 hours for BLO to fully cure, or dry out to the touch.

-Nearly all wooden surfaces will contract and expand through humidity and seasonal weather, which is where this type of linseed oil is great, as it is flexible and will continue to protect the wood through these changes over time.
+Nearly all wooden surfaces will contract and expand through humidity and seasonal weather, which is where this type of linseed oil is great as it is flexible and will continue to protect the wood through these changes over time.

 The Dried Out Finish